philipdelff/NMsim/README.md

 # NMsim
-`NMsim` is an R package that can modify and start Nonmem jobs from within R. Most notably, it can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to an estimation control stream.
+`NMsim` is an R package that can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to an estimation control stream.
 It will also retrive and combine output tables with input data once Nonmem has finished and return the results to R.

 ## Install
 Easiest way to install `NMsim` is using the `remotes` package to install with R: